This simple beaded bracelet is a perfect beginner bracelet project.

 2.Thread two crimps onto the beading wire along with a wire guardian.
 I use two crimps for extra security- bracelets have to put up with a lot of punishment!
 Take the tail round the guardian and back through the crimps and squash them using your chain nose pliers.
 You do this without the wire guardians, just leave a small loop of beading wire instead

-3.Start threading on your beads, alternating larger left-over beads with smaller seed beads.
+3.Start threading on your beads, alternating your main beads with smaller seed beads inbetween.

 4.Continue adding beads, remembering to leave room for the other wire guardian and the clasp, they take up more room than you think!